Who? Mabel Lau, Chief Financial Officer

 “I've learnt to always speak my mind and present my views in a constructive manner even if they might appear controversial.
 In addition, I’ve realised the importance of being dynamic and innovative in everything I do, as things that have worked in the past may not necessarily work in the future.

-Lastly, being resilient and never give up when times are challenging is absolute key."
+Lastly, being resilient and never giving up when times are challenging is absolute key."

-Read our interview with the CFO of a property giant or contact us for a confidential discussion on your career aspirations.
+Read our next interview with the Country Manager of a well known household brand or contact us for a confidential discussion on your career aspirations.